rizkafbrl/ui-test-cucumber-appium/README.md

    appium --relaxed-security
    ```

-4. Make sure your Android emulator or physical device is connected and running.
+4. Make sure your Android emulator or physical device is connected and running, for easy and smooth running please install the .apk into the emulator e.g emulator-5554 this happen since this code base not spawning the emulator so you need to manualy to prepare.

 ## How to Run Tests